Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (6) expenses incurred for legal services, court costs, and other administrative expenses connected with an adoption, including any legal services performed for a parent who consents to the adoption of a minor or relinquishes the minor to an agency;

-(7) transportation for services provided under subdivisions (2), (3) or (6) of this section;
+(7) transportation for services provided under subdivision (2), (3), or (6) of this subsection;

 (8) expenses incurred in obtaining a preplacement evaluation and an evaluation during the proceeding for adoption; and